Wanda Ferro

 Wanda Ferro (born 24 March 1968) is an Italian politician of Brothers of Italy serving as a member of the Chamber of Deputies.
 She was first elected in the 2018 general election, and was re-elected in 2022.
 She served as president of the province of Catanzaro from 2008 to 2014, and was the candidate of the centre-right for president of Calabria in 2014.
 Since 2022, she has served as undersecretary of the Ministry of the Interior.

+Biography

+After graduating from a language-focused high school, she earned a bachelor's degree in modern literature from the University of Calabria.

+During the 1990s, she had a relationship with Luigi “Gino” Sparacio, a Cosa Nostra boss in Messina (who was married at the time).
+In the various trials in which she was called as a witness, she consistently stated that she was unaware of the man’s true identity.

+In 2012, she was appointed Vice President of the Sila National Park.

+She is unmarried and has no children.